Starting to drive is a memorable moment in many people’s lives. But when’s the right time to stop?

 Top safety risks and concerns

-These are some of the skills that could be affected by dementia:
+These are some of the skills which could be affected by dementia and why driving with dementia can be dangerous:

 - Spatial awareness.
 The ability to accurately judge distances between areas and cars is crucial if you are to avoid causing an accident.